kubernetes/test-infra/prow/getting_started_deploy.md

 kubectl create secret generic build-cluster --from-file=cluster.yaml
 ```

-Mount this secret into the prow components that need it and set
+Mount this secret into the prow components that need it (at minimum: `plank`,
-the `--build-cluster` flag to the location you mount it at.
-For instance, you
+`sinker` and `deck`) and set the `--build-cluster` flag to the location you mount it at.
+For
-will need to merge the following into the plank deployment:
+instance, you will need to merge the following into the plank deployment:

 ```yaml
 spec: